SmartlyDressedGames/Unturned-Docs/NPCAsset/Conditions.md

 Conditions
 ==========

 Conditions can be held by NPC assets, interactable objects, and item blueprints.
+The specific property prefix may differ between asset types.

 **Conditions** *byte*: Total number of conditions.